Student Research in the BITLab

 Students at all levels (undergraduate, masters, and doctoral) working in the BITLab contribute to research projects which focus on improving our understanding of how technology and people affect each other.
 The majority of our research projects are team-based and involve both technical computer science and social / behavioral components.
 Students working in our lab gain experience working as part of an interdisciplinary team, and help to guide the research being conducted as they design and test their own approaches and solutions to applied problems that help people deal with real, important issues.

 Both paid work and work for independent study credit are available.
 Work-study students are encouraged to apply.
 We generally do not work with students on a volunteer basis.
 Prospective PhD students should contact the individual BITLab faculty directly.

-We are always looking for students to work with who are talented, interested in participating in research, and who want to contribute to our ongoing projects.
+We are always looking for students at all levels (undergraduate, masters, and doctoral) to work with who are talented, interested in participating in research, and who want to contribute to our ongoing projects.
 If this describes you, please contact Professor Emilee Rader at firstname.lastname@example.org.
 Your email should include your resume or CV, an unofficial copy of your transcript (such as grades printed out from STU INFO), and a brief statement of interest.
 The statement of interest should include:

 - why you are interested in working in the BITLab

 - what you (at least currently) are hoping to do for a career

 - an argument about how you will be able to contribute to the projects going on in the BITLab